kareniel/jonathandupre.com/content/xor/library/snake-cipher.md

 description: Symmetric encryption algorithm
 ---

-The snake cipher encrypts Tobaud encoded text.
+The snake cipher is a symmetric key algorithm made to be used with the [Tobaud Code](/xor/library/tobaud-code).

-Snake keys are 25-bit numbers.
+Snake encryption keys are 25-bit natural numbers.

 ### Encryption